Columbia, Maryland: Public transit

 Columbia's initial plan called for a minibus system connecting the village centers on a distinct right-of-way that allowed denser development along the route.
 The routes were not constructed, though minibuses were operated by the Columbia Association under the name "ColumBus".
 These were eventually taken over by Howard County.
-Six Howard Transit bus routes served Columbia and connected it with its neighboring areas (such as Ellicott City and BWI Airport) until they were replaced by Regional Transportation Agency of Central Maryland (RTA) in 2014.
+Six Howard Transit bus routes served Columbia and connected it with its neighboring areas (such as Ellicott City and the BWI Airport) until they were replaced by Regional Transportation Agency of Central Maryland (RTA) in 2014.
 Several Maryland Transit Administration (MTA) routes provide access to and from both Washington and Baltimore; MTA weekday commuter bus service connects Columbia to the Washington Metro system.
 There are no rail stations within Columbia, although the Dorsey MARC Train station is served by RTA buses.

-RTA provides local bus service as well as the Washington Metropolitan Area Transit Authority and Maryland Transit Administration.
-RTA Bus Routes include: 401, 402, 403, 404, 405, 406, 407, 408, 501, and 503.

-OurBus offers intercity bus service from Columbia to New Brunswick, New Jersey and New York City.

 Roads

 Columbia has a number of roadways that serve the community (see below).
 All of these highways allow Columbia access to nearby Baltimore, Washington, D.C. and Annapolis.